jacobandreas/writing/_posts/2011-12-28-on-columbia-students.md

 The good news is that very smart, very interesting people are sufficiently dense within the remainder that one doesn't have to look very far for company.
-Most of my closest friends at Columbia lived on the sixth floor of John Jay with me freshman year, and many of the defining memories of my Columbia experience surround ruinously long dinners with this group spent discussing the philosophy of history, the appropriate way to introduce a dictator, or the four-coloring
+Most of my closest friends in college lived on the sixth floor of John Jay with me freshman year, and many of the defining memories of my Columbia experience surround ruinously long dinners with this group spent discussing the philosophy of history, the appropriate way to introduce a dictator, or the four-coloring